-Upon successful completion of Massage Therapy Training, you will receive a certificate of completion from Mayo School of Health Sciences.
+Upon successful completion of the Hospital-Based Massage Therapy Course, you receive a certificate of completion from Mayo School of Health Sciences.

 In the first month, participants complete course content using Blackboard, an online learning management system.

 The second month includes 40 hours of didactic learning on the Mayo Clinic campus in Rochester, Minn.
 The schedule for this portion runs daily from 8 a.m. to 5 p.m.
 A 25-hour internship component also is part of the second course month.

-Massage Therapy Training is offered twice a year.
+The Hospital-Based Massage Therapy Course is offered twice a year.
 Mayo School of Health Sciences admits up to 12 students into each class.
-This ensures you will receive close one-on-one instruction and a comprehensive educational experience.
+This ensures you receive close one-on-one instruction and a comprehensive educational experience.